 Items in green are major milestones that have been completed, while yellow indicates those that are still in progress.
 As shared in the report, the overall scope of the rebrand has been widened, with 2 major products now factored in to the rebrand timeline.

 Now, let’s take a closer look at each of these different rebranding projects.

 The talented design team at Ideas By Nature is finished with Komodo’s new logo, color palette, and typeface.
 The new visual identity looks incredible and, while the Komodo team can’t wait to reveal it all, the new identity will remain internal until the full rebrand is launched.

 At this point, it’s worth restating that Komodo is undergoing a full rebrand, which encompasses much more than a new logo and an updated website.
 Instead, the Komodo team is redefining itself from the ground up, developing products that are go-to-market ready, creating more developer resources, and creating a business strategy that will ensure Komodo’s success for decades to come.

 New Messaging Is Almost Complete

 Komodo’s new messaging includes clear, static definitions for each individual technology offered within the Komodo ecosystem.
 This is essential because, in some cases, the names of various technologies may no longer be completely accurate and need to be updated to reflect the power of the technology itself.

-For example, when Komodo Lead Developer James ‘jl777’ Lee first discovered a way to make the Komodo code base Turing complete, the new technology was variously referred to as “Crypto-Conditions” and “UTXO-Based Smart Contracts.”
+For example, when Komodo Lead Developer James ‘jl777’ Lee first discovered a way to make the Komodo code base Turing complete, the new technology was variously referred to as “Crypto-Conditions” or “Custom Consensus framework” and “UTXO-Based Smart Contracts.”